paulgortmaker/poky/documentation/ref-manual/variables.rst

    :term:`GDB`
       The minimal command and arguments to run the GNU Debugger.

+   :term:`GITCLONEARGS`
+      The arguments used to "git clone" when cloning a repo from an an external server into the local download area.
+The default is "--bare --mirror".
+Use of "--bare --single-branch --branch foo" will limit what is cloned/downloaded just to the branch/tag "foo".
+      An URL specific GITCLONEARGS_<name> will take precedence over a recipe wide GITCLONEARGS setting, if both are present.

    :term:`GITDIR`
       The directory in which a local copy of a Git repository is stored when it is cloned.